athenlabs/athenlabs-landing-page-v1/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3 License.
 See [here](LICENSE.md).